Clara Maass: Death

-On August 14, 1901, Maass allowed herself to be bitten by infected mosquitoes for the second time.
+On August 14, 1901, Maass allowed herself to be bitten by infected mosquitoes again.
 Researchers were hoping to show that her earlier case of yellow fever was sufficient to immunize her against the disease.
 Unfortunately, this was not the case.
-Maass once again became ill with yellow fever on August 18 and died on August 24.
+Maass once again became ill with yellow fever on August 18 after receiving her final infection and died on August 24 at the age of 25.
+She had sensed that something was different this time after becoming seriously ill, and she wrote her mother a goodbye letter days before her death.

 Her death roused public sentiment and put an end to yellow fever experiments on human beings.
+Her mother was distraught, telling one newspaper in the United States that her daughter's death seemed "little short of murder" to her.

-Maass was buried in Colon Cemetery in Havana with military honors.
-Her body was moved to Fairmount Cemetery in Newark, New Jersey, on February 20, 1902.
+Because of her contributions, Clara became known as a woman who gave her life in the name of science.
+Upon passing, Maass was originally buried in the Colon Cemetery in Havana with military honors, but her body was then moved to Fairmount Cemetery in Newark, New Jersey, on February 20, 1902.

+Clara's work had gone relatively unnoticed until Leopoldine Guinther, the superintendent of the hospital in New Jersey, Newark German Hospital where Clara used to work, began to shed light on her story.

 Legacy

+Maass' work made it possible for the yellow fever vaccine to be made.
+The Cuban government placed a bronze plaque at the Las Animas Hospital in Havana, the hospital she had died at, to honor her sacrifice.

 In 1951, the 50th anniversary of her death, Cuba issued a postage stamp in her honour.
 On June 19, 1952, Newark German Hospital (which had since moved to Belleville, New Jersey) was renamed Clara Maass Memorial Hospital, and it is now known as Clara Maass Medical Center.
 In 1976, the 100th anniversary of her birth, Maass was honored with a 13¢ United States commemorative stamp.
+She was the first nurse honored with a stamp and additionally was also the first nurse to have a hospital named after them.
 Also in 1976, the American Nurses Association inducted her into its Nursing Hall of Fame.

 The Calendar of Saints of the Lutheran Church honors Maass and British nurse Florence Nightingale on August 13 as a "Renewer of Society."
+She was presented posthumously with the NSDAR Women in American History Award in May of 2024.
+The award is archived in the Spanish-American War Collection at the Jacksonville (FL) Public Library at the Main Downtown branch.
+During the Spanish American War, she served at the tent hospital Camp Cuba Libre in Jacksonville, FL from October 1, 1898 to February 5, 1899.